DavidFarrell/paidia.fun/__landing_page_site/content/homepage/opener.md

 ---
-title: "The Game"
+title: "What is Raccon Rampage?"
 weight: 1
 ---

-Did you ever think you’d be dealing with a raccoon crisis in Europe?
-Dive in to discover how the North American Raccoon is wreaking havoc far from home.

-Perfect for 3-4 players in classrooms or on family game nights, this game is ideal for fostering negotiation skills while learning about how to tackle real-world ecological challenges.
+Raddoon Rampage is a quick paced game of negotiation and strategy for 3 to 4 players.
+Perfect for family game nights or for classroom environments, in this semi-cooperative game players have to work as a team to save Europe from invading Racoons while figuring out how to one-up their opponents.

 >My friends and I had a great night playing Raccoon Rampage.
 It is fun, challenging and on top of it all, it looks amazing!